Let’s Meet Diana Horsford, founder and Head Chef of The Avenue Cookery School.

 They might not have the time to sit down for a meal together these days, but I get the impression that food is still very much a family affair for The Avenue.

-Next time you’re in Wandsworth, pop into The Avenue Cookery School to see how Diana took a personal passion and made it her life.
-And if you’re ready to take the plunge yourself, sign up for a cooking class and embrace your new hobby!
+Next time you’re in Wandsworth, pop into The Avenue Cookery School to see how Diana took a personal passion, made it her life and spread the word using Obby.
+And if you’re ready to take the plunge yourself, sign up for a cooking class and embrace your inner chef!